taylorshuang/Open-Grants-Program/applications/cess.md

 For the past two years, CESS core team members have been developing and building a stable decentralized cloud storage service atop the distributed resources to surmount the security risks presented in the current centralized storage platform.
 The members are working in the UK, China, and India locations with the commitment creating a decentralized cloud storage data network for commercial use.
 * Joseph Li

-Joseph Li brings to our operations 24 years of experience as a Principal Network Engineer managing and supporting large-scale networks on a global scale.
+Joseph Li brings to our operations 24 years of experiences as a Principal Network Engineer managing and supporting large-scale networks on a global scale.
 Amongst Joseph’s numerous achievements was the IP infrastructure conversion for a network of over 900 nodes and his major accomplishments within the field of VPN.
 * Jinghong Zeng

-Jinghong Zeng served more than 20 years with global telecommunications Ericsson as a Senior System Architect and Software Engineer, she has proven skills in data warehousing, data processing within distributed systems and a solid understanding of Blockchain.
+Jinghong Zeng served more than 20 years with a global telecommunications cooperation as a Senior System Architect and Software Engineer, she has proven skills in data warehousing, data processing within distributed systems and a solid understanding of Blockchain.

 ### Team Code Repos